giofusco/SignFinder/README.md

     >> make
     >> make install

 If building for OSX, you can generate Xcode projects using the `-GXcode` flag.
-These can then be build using Xcode or from the command line using the `xcodebuild` command, i.e., instead of make, use
+These can then be built using Xcode or from the command line using the `xcodebuild` command, i.e., instead of make, use

     >> xcodebuild -project SignFinder.xcodeproj